 How do I apply?

-You will need to register your details here when you apply for a placement so we can keep in touch with you and ensure you understand the terms and conditions.
+You will need to register your details when you apply for a placement so we can keep in touch with you and ensure you understand the terms and conditions.
 You will not be able to take up a placement until you have registered.
-If you are an eligible student, contact your SEPnet Employer Engagement Officer or email firstname.lastname@example.org if you have any queries.
+Contact your Employer Engagement Adviser (EEA) or email email@example.com if you have any queries.

 For an overview of the timelines involved in the summer placement scheme please see the Quick Guide to the right.